utwente-fmt/BW-TACAS-2016/README.md

 ================
 Instructions for installing LTSmin and replicating the experiments reported in our TACAS 2016 submission.

 __Warning__: this is a large repository to check out.
-It contains ~2GB of raw uncrompressed data from our benchmark and 361 Petri net models in `pnml` format, from the 2015 model checking contest: http://mcc.lip6.fr.
+It contains ~2GB of raw uncompressed data from our benchmark and 361 Petri net models in `pnml` format, from the 2015 model checking contest: http://mcc.lip6.fr.

 This readme first instructs how to replicate experiments, then it shows how to perform the data analysis on our benchmarks.
 The third section in this readme contains instructions for converting dependency matrices into scatter plots, to make them human readable.